federicohaag/LinkedInScraping/README.md

 ```

 Run `scrap_profiles_by_name.py`.

+**Important:** A new Google Chrome window will be opened. **Please don't lose the focus on it.** You can leave the computer but be sure it won't go to sleep mode (for MacOS: [Amphetamine](https://apps.apple.com/it/app/amphetamine/id937984704?mt=12)).

 You can find inside the `LinkedInScraping` folder the extracted data in the results file `results_profiles_by_name.xlsx`.
 The file name will contain concatenated the current timestamp if the configuration was set as suggested.